Scuba Fins Buying Guide – All you need to know about Dive Flippers!

-Not going under water requires less energy.
+Not going underwater, as you’re not diving, requires less energy.
 Having long (or simply wrong) fins will make you feel like you are fighting your fins.
-If that is the case then try to go for shorter and lighter fins.
+If that is the case then try to go for shorter and lighter fins for snorkeling.
 They will be more comfortable and precise when aiding you during your snorkel excursions.

-Fins for scuba diving are usually around the same length as snorkel fins.
+Fins for scuba are usually around the same length as snorkel fins.
 They might be stiffer or have a slightly different design.
 Some scuba fins are a little longer than fins for snorkeling.
-Scuba fins do overall require more leg strength to effectively produce a powerful kick under water.
+Scuba fins do overall require more leg strength to effectively produce a powerful kick underwater.

 Free diving requires a lot more propulsion than scuba diving or snorkeling.
 During free diving you try to dive very deep without using any air supply except for the air in your lungs.

 This requires to get down and back up as fast as possible.
 Therefore, free diving fins are usually longer to provide the strongest possible propulsion for each kick.

 This significantly reduces the number of kicks required during descent or ascent and therefore conserves oxygen.
 Longer fins help achieve this goal but also do require that your legs are strong enough to generate such powerful kicks.